ai-se/LDAClassification/src/2016-09-05/readme.md

-### Topics as feature vectors for supervised learning
+- Topics as feature vectors for supervised learning
+- words as feature vectors for the topmost weighted topic